 - The first scientific theory of atomic structure was proposed by John Dalton in the 1800s.

 Dalton’s Theory of Atoms

-According to this theory the Atom is considered to be a hard, dense, and the smallest particle of matter, which is indivisible, the atoms belonging to a particular element, are unique.
+According to this theory the Atom is considered to be the hardest, densest, and smallest particle of matter that is indivisible.
+The atoms belonging to a particular element, are unique.

 It fails to explain why atoms of different kinds should differ in mass and valency etc.

-The discovery of various sub-atomic particles like electrons, protons, etc. during the late 19th century led to the idea that the atom was no longer an indivisible and the smallest particle of matter.
+The discovery of various sub-atomic particles like electrons, protons, etc. during the late 19th century led to the idea that the atom was no longer an indivisible, small particle of matter.

 Characteristics of the three fundamental particles are:

 Atomic Mass Unit: The atomic mass unit (amu) is 1/12 of the mass of an individual atom of 6C12, i.e., 1.660 × 10h – 27 kg.
 The neutron and proton have approximately equal masses of 1 amu and the electron is about 1836 times lighter.
 Its mass can sometimes be neglected as an approximation.

 The electron and proton have an equal, but opposite, electric charges while the neutron is not charged.